UMD: A Globally Connected University

 PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancelation due to low enrollment.

-Program Director Peter Grybauskas teaches academic and professional writing here at the University of Maryland.
-Before joining the English department, he lived and taught for several years in Rome, where he also collaborated with the Roman Association of Tolkien Studies.
+Peter Grybauskas, Program Director, teaches in the English department.
+Before joining the faculty at Maryland, he lived and taught for several years in Rome, where he also collaborated with the Roman Association of Tolkien Studies.
 Peter credits UMD Education Abroad with his first taste of Italy, which came during a semester abroad in Rome as an undergraduate.
 He is delighted to share his passion for Italian culture and gastronomy with a new generation of students.

 Co-Instructor: Kannan Mahadevan earned a B.A. from the University of Chicago and an M.F.A. in fiction-writing from the University of Iowa Writers' Workshop.
 His short stories have appeared in the Los Angeles Review of Books, and he has taught Creative Writing and Composition at the college level.
 Food culture is one of his chief interests as a writer; a recipe of his is forthcoming from the Los Angeles Times food section.